dosier/Dumpert-Scraper/README.md

 # Dumpert-Scraper
-Dumpert scraper API in Kotlin

-This repository contains a scraper library that can be used to parse comment pages from Dumpert.
+This repository contains a scraper library that can be used to scraper Dumpert comment sections.

 ### Example scraper
 ```kotlin